rtodd001/PresidentailDataAnalysis/README.md

 We plan to use data in order to analyze President Donald Trump's approval rating and the ongoing Democratic Candidate Race.
 During our analysis, we answer the following questions:
 1. Did the impeachment negatively affect President Trump's approval rating?
 2. Has COVID-19 impacted the Democratic Candidate Race?

-## Product specification
-> For this sprint, you are asked to perform data analysis.
-This can include building a model to perform prediction (like applying linear regression or kNN) or clustering.
-You can also use the models for data analysis, not just ‘predictions’.
-For example, in linear regression we saw that the resulting coefficients tell us how the features are correlated to the target variable.
-So, this analysis might help you identify features of importance with respect to a target feature in the dataset.

 ## Dependencies
 ### Scrapy